Crossing the border in Lake Huron, with the wind at our back

 Views from the Marina

 There are no cars on the island.
-Bicycles and horses rule the day here, with an occasional golf cart thrown in for good measure.
+Bicycles and horses are the only means of transportation here, with an occasional golf cart thrown in for good measure.

 Mackinac Island’s fragrant transportion